Xomega-Net/Xomega.Docs/docs/visual-studio/modeling/static-data.md

 ```

 :::caution
-If your localization process involves sending texts for translation to others, then using **standard resource files may work better** for you, since the translators may not be familiar with the structure of the Xomega static data model.
+If your localization process involves sending texts for translation to others, then using **standard resource files may work better** for you since the translators may not be familiar with the structure of the Xomega static data model.
 :::

 ### Localizing dynamic items

-When your enumeration items are not statically defined in your model, but are sourced from a database, and therefore can be updated dynamically, you can no longer use the static resource files for the localized text.
+When your enumeration items are not statically defined in your model but are sourced from a database and, therefore, can be updated dynamically, you can no longer use the static resource files for the localized text.
 The only option is to provide the text in additional attributes that use the `lang-<Culture Name>` naming convention.

-For each item stored in the database, you can either provide translations in a separate column for each supported language, or read them from a child table, where the list of supported languages can be also dynamic.
+For each item stored in the database, you can either provide translations in a separate column for each supported language or read them from a child table, where the list of supported languages can also be dynamic.

 #### Translations in separate columns

 If you store translations for each supported language in a separate column, then you can define those columns on the same object that stores the enumerated items.
-In the `read enum` operation that returns those items you will need to add output parameters for each language using the `lang-<Culture Name>` convention, and make sure they return the localized values for each language.
+In the `read enum` operation that returns those items, you will need to add output parameters for each language using the `lang-<Culture Name>` convention and make sure they return the localized values for each language.

-In the following example, we store a list of address types with their names in a database table, and specify additional German and Spanish translations in the `name-de` and `name-es` fields respectively.
+In the following example, we store a list of address types with their names in a database table and specify additional German and Spanish translations in the `name-de` and `name-es` fields, respectively.

 We return those fields as the `lang-de` and `lang-es` parameters in the `read enum` operation.
 However, since these names don't match, we need to map them in the custom code of the generated `AddressTypeService` class.